- Overview of Vietnam’s Franchise Landscape

 According to the franchising law in Vietnam, here are the eligibility criteria on who can open a franchise in Vietnam:

 - Franchise business from a Vietnamese franchisor to a foreign franchisee

 - Franchise business from a foreign franchisor to a Vietnamese franchisee

-A franchise agreement must be signed and registered.
+A franchise agreement must be signed and registered with relevant government offices.
 Both parties will be fined if such an agreement doesn’t exist and isn’t registered.

 Franchise Registration in Vietnam Requirements and Procedure